PaimaStudios/PRC/PRCS/prc-3.md

 ##### Avoiding partial initialization

 Additionally, apps SHOULD ask the user to sign all transactions first before actually submitting them to the network.
-This avoid a situation where the user makes a transaction in the game layer, but then rejects (or never signs) the transaction in the base layer (this isn't an invalid state as they can always mint the tx in the base layer later to continue where they left off, but it's poor UX).
+This avoids a situation where the user makes a transaction in the game layer, but then rejects (or never signs) the transaction in the base layer (this isn't an invalid state as they can always mint the tx in the base layer later to continue where they left off, but it's poor UX).

 In cases where this is not possible, the game CAN consider burn events for NFTs that were never initiated on the app layer as already handled, but care needs to be taken for burn events that are out of sync